Undefined-Stories-AB/admin-frontend/README.md

 ## Troubleshooting

-If you fail to Authenticate properly, make sure that you are logged in by manually removing any existing expired JWT token in Session Storage.
+If you fail to Authenticate properly, make sure that you are logged in by manually removing any existing expired JWT token in Session Storage and logging in again.